 Just like with other diamond shapes, the price of a 2 carat oval cut diamond can vary depending on its cut quality, color and clarity.

 For example, this 2.01 carat, G color, VS2 clarity oval cut diamond from James Allen is available for $20,320.
 This diamond of the same cut quality and clarity, but with a perfect E color grade from James Allen, is priced at $22,520.

 At lower color and clarity grades, 2 carat oval cut diamonds tend to cost less.
 For example, this 2.00 carat, I color, VS1 clarity oval cut diamond from James Allen is priced at $14,790.
 However, due to its clarity and color, it may not be suitable for such a wide range of settings as a more expensive stone.

 As with other shapes, pricing for 2 carat emerald cut diamonds can vary.
 In general, prices for emerald cut diamonds of any size are less than those for round diamonds.
 We’ve covered the relationship between shape and prices more in our guide to diamond shapes and pricing.

-The difference in size between a 2 carat diamond and a 2.50 carat diamond is quite subtle.
+The difference in size between a 2 carat diamond ring and a 2.50 carat diamond ring is quite subtle.
 On average, a 2 carat round brilliant cut diamond will measure approximately 8.1mm across, while a 2.50 carat round brilliant cut diamond will measure approximately 8.9mm.